 His colleague at the Steklov Institute, Corresponding Member of the RAS and Professor of the Faculty of Mechanics and Mathematics at MSU Ilya Shkredov thinks that in mathematics, which does not depend on equipment supplies, you can always sit and think about something useful, but the general trend will be directed toward marginalization and localization.

 «My guess is that the young fields of mathematics will survive in the near future: the embryonic and relatively young sciences created during the Soviet period.
 How long will they last?
 I think we should not guess here either, but just look at how soon a provincial school left by its founder usually dies (there are many such examples in Russia), the timing will be comparable.»

 And Andrey Okunkov assessed the probability that Russian mathematics, while in complete isolation, will remain at a sufficiently high level, with the probability of coming out of the black hole alive and unscathed.

 In the process of preparing this article, half of the persons interviewed, even those already working under contracts abroad, chose not to give their names, as they continue to teach students remaining in Russia unofficially.
 Many hope that the political situation at home will change after the war is over, and so allow the possibility of returning home.
-Mathematics in recent decades has been too bright a flash in Russian science to easily and quickly forget its light.
+Mathematics in recent decades has been was shining in Russian science too bright to forget its light so easily and quickly.

 Text: OLGA ORLOVA